 Amobee advertising technology also offers data management services to Business Partners via its data management platform (“DMP”).
 The Amobee DMP enables its Business Partners to collect, store and analyze non-PII about their audiences.
 Amobee’s Business Partners may use its DMP and data collection tools to develop and name custom data segments and to use those segments on the Amobee DMP as well as third-party platforms operated by our Business Partners.
 Amobee does not exercise control over the manner in which its Business Partners label their custom data segments in the DMP, but as applicable, Amobee contractually requires that its Business Partners using the DMP adhere to self-regulatory codes offered by the Network Advertising Initiative (“NAI”), Digital Advertising Alliance (“DAA”) and/or certain other industry standards.
 Amobee also contractually prohibits its Business Partners using the DMP from bringing PII into the DMP.

 Amobee’s business intelligence product uses data from a variety of sources to provide agencies and advertisers with a broad understanding of consumer sentiment.
 The business intelligence product does not use such data to target advertisements to the users to whom the data pertains.

 B(2).
 What Information Is Collected and How It Is Collected

-Amobee’s advertising technology collects and uses only non-PII, including: information about the device and its IP address; the browser or application used; which and how many, business partner web pages have been viewed by a browser or application; search terms entered on business partner websites; referring and exit pages; the date and time an advertisement was viewed; precise geolocation data from third parties; location data; browser or device-specific identifiers (such as mobile device advertising identifiers or your browser’s user agent string); and other similar information.
+Amobee’s advertising technology collects and/or uses only non-PII, including: information about the device and its IP address; the browser or application used; which and how many, business partner web pages have been viewed by a browser or application; search terms entered on business partner websites; referring and exit pages; the date and time an advertisement was viewed; precise geolocation data from third parties; location data; browser or device-specific identifiers (such as mobile device advertising identifiers or your browser’s user agent string); and other similar information.
 In certain instances, Amobee may collect and match this non-PII across devices, browsers, or applications through deterministic methods or statistical correlation for the purposes of identifying devices, browsers, or applications belonging to the same user and providing more relevant advertising.
 Amobee also obtains non-PII from third party data vendors that receive such non-PII pursuant to their own privacy policies.
 Amobee does not collect PII via its advertising technology.